Netflix Announces ‘Baby-Sitters Club’ Reboot And Fans Are Freaking Out

 According to The Hollywood Reporter, Ann M. Martin’s worldwide best-selling book franchise is coming to Netflix in the near future!
-The Baby-Sitters Club is set to get a 10-episode first season with each episode of the series running 30 minutes long.
+The Baby-Sitters Club is set to get a 10-episode first season, with each episode of the series running 30 minutes long.
 Michael De Luca, former New Line Cinema and DreamWorks president, will serve as the producer on the dramedy.

-Fittingly, the show will still take place in the quaint town of Stoneybrook, Connecticut and will feature the original characters including Kristy Thomas, Mary Anne Spier, Claudia Kishi, Stacey McGill, and Dawn Schafer.
-Martin, who authored the hit book franchise, spoke out about the news and said she is grateful that her books still resonate with readers to this day.
+Fittingly, the show will still take place in the quaint town of Stoneybrook, Connecticut, and will feature the original characters — including Kristy Thomas, Mary Anne Spier, Claudia Kishi, Stacey McGill, and Dawn Schafer.
+Martin, who authored the hit book franchise, spoke out about the news.
+She said that she is grateful that her books still resonate with readers to this day.

-“I’m amazed that there are so many passionate fans of The Baby-Sitters Club after all these years, and I’m honored to continue to hear from readers — now grown, who have become writers, editors, teachers, librarians, filmmakers — who say that they see a reflection of themselves in the characters of Kristy and her friends,” Martin said before admitting that she is super excited to bring the series to Netflix and she hopes to inspire new readers along the way.
+“I’m amazed that there are so many passionate fans of The Baby-Sitters Club after all these years, and I’m honored to continue to hear from readers — now grown, who have become writers, editors, teachers, librarians, filmmakers — who say that they see a reflection of themselves in the characters of Kristy and her friends.”

+Martin went on to admit that she is super excited to bring the series to Netflix, and that she hopes to inspire new readers along the way.

 A new #BabySittersClub TV series is heading to Netflix: https://t.co/OQIpNQuCxy pic.twitter.com/LzM8BOhv01